-- increased precipitation during the dry season and shortening of the rainy months; increase in rainfall associated with greater precipitation characteristic of winter; and, moderate to strong coastal inundation. - 8.
-According to the projections of the Cuban hydro-meteorological services, by the end of the 21st century the climate in Cuba will undergo the following changes: the average air temperature will rise by 4°C accompanied by the decreased annual precipitation, which, according to scenarios, will oscillate between 14-63% and will be accompanied by increased evaporation.
+- 8. According to the projections of the Cuban hydro-meteorological services, by the end of the 21st century the climate in Cuba will undergo the following changes: the average air temperature will rise by 4°C accompanied by the decreased annual precipitation, which, according to scenarios, will oscillate between 14-63% and will be accompanied by increased evaporation.
 The drylands of the Eastern part of the island will increase and extend progressively towards west, transforming the humid tropical climate into sub-humid dry, with a possible desertification hazard.
 According to some estimates, increase in the temperature of the sea surface and of the lower layer of the troposphere will stimulate the rapid intensification of hurricanes in the Caribbean, as was the case of the Hurricane Sandy (October 2012), which caused damages and losses worth up to US\$ 4,700 million.
 In addition to the effects of Sandy, Cuba has incurred more than US\$ 20,500 million due to the impacts of extreme meteorological events over the last 15 years. - 9.
 Expected impacts of climate change in Cuba include the increased risk of hydro meteorological phenomena, decreased availability and deterioration of water quality, and prolonged and more frequent droughts.
 Water resources will be among the most severely affected, having major implications on other sectors and resources.
 In general, all climatic scenario demonstrates a significant reduction of water resources. - 10.
 Estimates reported by the IPCC in 2014 point to a sea level rise of 0.5 to 0.6 m by 2100, while there will be a trend of overall annual decrease in precipitation of about 5-6 % in the Caribbean, signaling potential future problems for agriculture and water availability The combined effects of sea-level rise and precipitation decrease will aggravate the potential availability of fresh water, due to the intrusion of salt water in coastal aquifers.
 This will imply a significant reduction in the replenishment of subterranean aquifers and their eventual disappearance as a result of salinization.
 The drought will also affect public health, given the potential increase of vectors and plagues, and the deterioration of sanitary and hygienic conditions, related primarily to the disruption of water supply. - 11.
 In summary, according to the existing climatic trends and climate scenarios for the next 100 years, the future climate in Cuba is expected to be more arid and characterized by more extreme events.
 The key impacts are likely to include severe deficit of water, prolonged and frequent droughts, increase in transmissible diseases and loss of solid ground in lower areas affecting coastal settlements. - 12.
 These impacts are already being manifested in the province of Ciego de Avila (see figure 2), where the project will be implemented.
 The province is situated in the center of the island bordered by the Old Bahama Channel in the North, Caribbean Sea in the South, Camaguey province in the east and Sancti Spiritus province in the west.
-The total population of Ciego de Ávila is of 422,576 inhabitants with the population density of 60.08 persons per/Km2 and gender structure of 50.9% male and 49.06% female.
+The total population of Ciego de Ávila is of 422,576 inhabitants with the population density of 60.08 persons per/Km and gender structure of 50.9% male and 49.06% female.
 The degree of urbanization is 71.7%.
 There are 57 Popular Councils on the territory of the province, distributed in 10 Municipalities: Ciego de Ávila, Morón, Ciro Redondo, Venezuela, Baraguá, Majagua, Florencia, Bolivia, Chambas and Primero de Enero.